menu

 Demographics

 Busby is a somewhat ethnically-diverse town.
 The people who call Busby home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Busby residents report their race to be Native American, followed by White.
-Busby also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.76% of the town’s residents.
-Important ancestries of people in Busby include Irish, German, English, Yugoslavian, and Other West Indian.
+The greatest number of Busby residents report their race to be Native American, followed by Black or African-American.
+Important ancestries of people in Busby include German, Irish, Norwegian, English, and Yugoslavian.

 The most common language spoken in Busby is English.
 Other important languages spoken here include Native American languages and Navajo.